 "This experiment sounds stupid.
 Why the hell would you want to do this?"

-So desensitization via deprivation is a powerful method for heightening awareness.
-A few months after survival school, I thought, "Hey, if desensitization works for food and love, what about more basic sensations, like vision and hearing?"
+So sensitization via deprivation is a powerful method for heightening awareness.
+A few months after survival school, I thought, "Hey, if deprivation works for food and love, what about more basic sensations, like vision and hearing?"
 So for the past 4 years I've been wanting to do this experiment, and since it's summer and I'm less motivated to do experiments, why not do it now?

 The goal of this experiment is not to see what it's like to be a blind person (though that's obviously unavoidable).
 I don't have much interest in that.
 My goal is to see what effect a week of visual deprivation will have on my visual perception when I unblind myself.
 Will colors "pop" more?
 Will I notice differences in color more or less?
 Will vision give me a headache?
 How long will the effects last?

 My second goal is more meditative, in that I'm curious what a week with less visual distraction will do to my thoughts.
 I found on survival school that my mind took me places I never reached in distraction-filled society, and I really liked those new places.
 Will something similar happen while I'm blinded?